 Kim Mundell owns Mandeville Ltd, a business consulting firm.
 She is Chief Executive for Health Informatics NZ, and her contract publishing team produces member magazines for three not-for-profit organisations (Coeliac Link for Coeliac NZ, Allergy Today for Allergy NZ, and Revolve for WasteMINZ).
 Kim was previously joint owner and publisher of Healthy Food Guide magazine, Advertising Marketing Director at the New Zealand Herald, and Marketing Manager for Fairfax Business Magazines in Melbourne.
 Kim served on the MPA Board for four years, two as Deputy Chair, and was Judge Convener for the 2015 Magazine Media Awards.

-Rick joined the NPA in April 2013 following a 45-year career in publishing in New Zealand and Australia.
+Rick joined the NPA as Editorial Director in April 2013 following a 45-year career in publishing in New Zealand and Australia.
 He worked as reporter on New Zealand newspapers and is a former editor of the Nelson Mail and the Evening Post (Wellington).
 He later held a number of senior roles with Independent Newspapers Ltd (INL), now Fairfax Media, including Group GM, CEO and Managing Director, Publishing.
 He was also an executive director of INL and a non-executive director of Sky Network Television Ltd.

 In 2002, Rick was appointed Chief Executive of Advertiser Newspapers Ltd, News Ltd’s publishing operations in Adelaide.
 He returned to NZ in 2003 to work as a consultant setting up the Herald on Sunday and later held senior positions with APN including Publisher, Herald on Sunday; deputy Chief Executive; Publisher/CEO NZ Magazines; and Chief Operating Officer, APN Regional Newspapers.
 He is a former president of the NPA and chairman of the NZ Press Association and served for many years on the boards of the NPA and NZPA.